HechenMountain/nucleon-lccqm/README.md

 # NucleonLCCQM.jl

 Julia package for computing observables in a light-cone constituent quark model.
+This code was used to generate the results reported in [arXiv:2603.09630](https://arxiv.org/abs/2603.09630).

 ## About
 We parametrize the light-cone baryon wavefunction in a truncated three-quark Fock sector, compute the electromagnetic Dirac/Pauli form factors, build the cubic color correlator, and integrate it to obtain the gluon Sivers function at non-vanishing transverse momentum transfer.